ebsaral/ebsaral/Quotes.md

 We must redefine ourselves to find our common path to infinity.
 Then we can follow bigger problems easier in peace.

+### "Respect must be built around freedom, not slavery."

+Our "so-called wise" ancestors have built our living conditions around slavery.
+At this time, people's respect is mostly based on slavery.
+People must realize that they are usually "obeying" under superficial respect idioms.

 ### "Be a bug of your world until there is no exception to ruin its code."

 Pseudocode: